seanf316/P4-Cinema-Go/TESTING.md

 The Login page can be accessed via the link in the Navbar, the link has been tested and works as expected.

-For Login the User will enter either their Username or Email Address and their password in the required fields, once fields are valid they can click the "Login" button to gain access to site features retricted to registered Users.
+For Login, the User will enter either their Username or Email Address and their password in the required fields, once the fields are valid they can click the "Login" button to gain access to site features restricted to registered Users.
 If User has forgotten their password they can click the "Forgot Password" button.
 They will then be redirected to the Password Reset page where they will need to enter the email address they registered with before clicking the "Reset My Password" button.
 They will now be redirected to the Password Reset email sent page where a message will display advising an email has been sent to the User.
-When email is received the User can click on the link to reset password which will then direct them to the Change Password page on the site.
-Once User enters new password in the fields required they will be redirected to the Change Password confirmed page, here they will be able to click the "Home" button to be redirected to the site Homepage for unregistered Users.
-They can proceed to login again with new details.
+When the email is received the User can click on the link to reset the password which will then direct them to the Change Password page on the site.
+Once the User enters a new password in the fields required they will be redirected to the Change Password confirmed page, here they will be able to click the "Home" button to be redirected to the site Homepage for unregistered Users.
+They can proceed to log in again with new details.

 The Login page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)